fedspendingtransparency/usaspending-website/README.md

 These values can be set in one of 3 methods:

-1. In a git-ignored `.env` file, if always using `docker` or `docker-compose` to perform the build of artifacts
+1. In a git-ignored `.env` file, if always using `docker` or `docker-compose` to execute scripts

     ```
     USAPENDING_API=http://localhost:8000/api
     # ... next var
     ```
-    - Confirm by running: `docker-comopse config` to see the values picked up by the compose file
+    - Confirm Docker Compose picks up vars by running: `docker-compose config` to see the values applied
+    - Also can be applied with `docker run --env-file .env ...`
+    - _NOTE: Default env var values are set in the `Dockerfile` and will be used in `docker run` if none are provided_
-2. Using `export` to set them in the current executing shell environment. `docker-compose` will also pick these up.
+2. Using `export` to set them in the current executing shell environment.

     ```
     export USAPENDING_API=http://localhost:8000/api
     npm ci
     ```
+    - `docker-compose` will also pick these up, but `docker run` will not and fall back to `Dockerfile` defaults.
 3. On the command-line, prior to a shell command, to inject into the sub-shell environment

     ```bash